-- a. geometric dimensioning and tolerancing; computer aided drafting and design; and a basic knowledge and familiarity with industry codes, specifications, and standards; - b. selection, set-up, and calibration of instrumentation and the preparation of laboratory reports and systems documentation associated with the development, installation, or maintenance of mechanical components and systems; - c. basic engineering mechanics.

-An associate degree program must have an integrating or capstone experience which utilizes the skills acquired.
+- (a) Application of principles of geometric dimensioning and tolerancing; - (b) Use of computer aided drafting and design software; - (c) Selection, set-up, and calibration of measurement tools/instrumentation; - (d) Preparation of laboratory reports and systems documentation associated with development, installation, or maintenance of mechanical components and systems; - (e) Basic familiarity and use of industry codes, specifications, and standards; - (f) Use of basic engineering mechanics; and - (g) An integrating or capstone experience utilizing skills acquired in the program.

+The program must demonstrate that faculty members are maintaining currency in their specialty areas.
-For baccalaureate programs, given the breadth of technical expertise involved with mechanical systems and the unique objectives of individual programs, programs may focus on preparing graduates with in-depth but narrow expertise, while other programs may choose to prepare graduates with expertise in a broad spectrum of the field.
-Therefore the depth and breadth of expertise demonstrated by baccalaureate graduates must be appropriate to support the program's educational objectives.

-In addition to the outcomes expected of associate degree program graduates, baccalaureate degree program graduates must demonstrate knowledge and competency in the following topic areas unless the program's faculty and primary constituents approve the substitution of other specific mechanically-related technical subjects:
+The curriculum must prepare baccalaureate degree graduates with the knowledge, techniques, skills, and use of modern equipment in mechanical engineering technology.
+Baccalaureate degree graduates build on the strengths of associate degree programs by gaining proficiency in the analysis, applied design, development, implementation or oversight of more advanced mechanical components, systems or processes.
+Programs may focus on preparing graduates with in-depth but narrow expertise, while other programs may choose to prepare graduates with a broad spectrum of expertise.
+The depth and breadth of expertise demonstrated by baccalaureate graduates must support the program educational objectives.
+The following curricular topics are required (unless the program's faculty and primary constituents approve the substitution of other specific, mechanically-related technical subjects supporting attainment of program educational objectives):

-- d. differential and integral calculus; - e. manufacturing processes; material science and selection; solid mechanics (such as statics, dynamics, strength of materials, etc.) and mechanical system design; - f. thermal sciences, such as thermodynamics, fluid mechanics, heat transfer, etc.; - g. electrical circuits (ac and dc), and electronic controls; and - h. application of industry codes, specifications, and standards; and using technical communications, oral and written, typical of those required to prepare and present proposals, reports, and specifications.
+- (a) Application of principles of geometric dimensioning and tolerancing; - (b) Use of computer aided drafting and design software; - (c) Perform selection, set-up, and calibration of measurement tools/instrumentation; - (d) Elements of differential and integral calculus; - (e) Manufacturing processes; - (f) Material science and selection; - (g) Solid mechanics (such as statics, dynamics, strength of materials, etc.); - (h) Mechanical system design; - (i) Thermal sciences (such as thermodynamics, fluid mechanics, heat transfer, etc.); - (j) Electrical circuits (ac and dc) and electronic controls; - (k) Application of industry codes, specifications and standards; and - (1) Technical communications typically used in preparation of engineering proposals, reports, and specifications.

-The capstone experience, ideally multidisciplinary in nature, must be project based and include formal design, implementation and test processes.
+The capstone experience, ideally multidisciplinary in nature, must be project-based and include formal design, implementation and test processes.